 \section{Abstract}

-Recent advances in large language models (LLMs) have enabled strong reasoning over both structured and unstructured knowledge.
-When grounded on knowledge graphs (KGs), however, prevailing pipelines rely on heavy neural encoders to embed and score symbolic paths or on repeated LLM calls to rank candidates, leading to high latency, GPU cost, and opaque decisions that hinder faithful, scalable deployment.
-We propose \textbf{{\ourmethod}}, a lightweight and encoder-free KG reasoning framework that replaces neural path scoring with \emph{hyperdimensional computing} (HDC) and uses only a \emph{single} LLM call per query. {\ourmethod} encodes relation paths into block-diagonal \emph{GHRR} hypervectors, ranks candidates with blockwise cosine similarity and Top-$K$ pruning, and then performs a one-shot LLM adjudication to produce the final answer together with cited supporting paths.
-Technically, {\ourmethod} is built on three ingredients: (i) an order-aware, non-commutative binding operator for path composition, (ii) a calibrated similarity for robust hypervector-based retrieval, and (iii) a one-shot adjudication step that preserves interpretability while eliminating per-path LLM scoring.
-On WebQSP, CWQ, and GrailQA, \ourmethod (i) attains comparable or better Hits@1 than strong neural baselines while using \emph{one} LLM call per query; (ii) reduces end-to-end latency by \textbf{$40-60\%$} and GPU memory by \textbf{3-5$\times$} thanks to encoder-free retrieval; and (iii) delivers faithful, path-grounded rationales that improve error diagnosis and controllability.
-These results indicate that carefully designed HDC representations provide a practical substrate for efficient KG-LLM reasoning, offering a favorable accuracy-efficiency-interpretability trade-off.
+Recent progress in large language models (LLMs) has made knowledge-grounded reasoning increasingly practical, yet KG-based QA systems often pay a steep price in efficiency and transparency.
+In typical pipelines, symbolic paths are scored by neural encoders or repeatedly re-ranked by multiple LLM calls, which inflates latency and GPU cost and makes the decision process hard to audit.
+We introduce \textbf{\ourmethod}, an \emph{encoder-free} framework for knowledge-graph reasoning that couples \emph{hyperdimensional computing} (HDC) with a \emph{single} LLM call per query.
+Given a query, \ourmethod represents relation paths as block-diagonal \emph{GHRR} hypervectors, retrieves candidate paths using a calibrated \emph{blockwise cosine similarity} with Top-$K$ pruning, and then performs a one-shot LLM adjudication that outputs the final answer together with supporting, citeable paths.
+The design is enabled by three technical components: (i) an order-sensitive, non-commutative binding operator for composing multi-hop paths, (ii) a robust similarity calibration that stabilizes hypervector retrieval, and (iii) an adjudication stage that preserves interpretability while avoiding per-path LLM scoring.
+Across WebQSP, CWQ, and GrailQA, \ourmethod matches or improves Hits@1 compared to strong neural baselines while using only one LLM call per query, reduces end-to-end latency by \textbf{40-60\%}, and lowers GPU memory by \textbf{3-5$\times$} due to encoder-free retrieval.
+Overall, the results suggest that carefully engineered HDC path representations can serve as an effective substrate for efficient and faithful KG-LLM reasoning, achieving a strong accuracy-efficiency-interpretability trade-off.